jorgefz/Lince/README.md

 # Lince
 An OpenGL game engine written in C, currently in development.

-It uses GLFW as the windowing system and GLAD as the OpenGL loader.
+It uses GLFW (glfw.org) as the windowing system and GLAD (https://glad.dav1d.de/) as the OpenGL loader, as well as Premake5 as the build system.